huggingface/naacl_transfer_learning_tutorial/README.md

 The pre-training script will:

 - download `wikitext-103` for pre-training (default),
+- instantiate a 50M parameters transformer model and train it for 50 epochs,
 - log the experiements in Tensorboard and in a folder under `./runs`,
 - save checkpoints in the log folder.

+Pretraining to a validation perplexity of ~29 on wikitext-103 will take about 15h on 8 V100 GPUs (can be stopped earlier).
+If you are interested in SOTA, there are a few reasons the validation perplexity is a bit higher than the equivalent Transformer-XL perplexity (around 24).
+The main reason is the use of an open vocabulary (sub-words for Bert tokenizer) instead of a closed vocabulary (see [this blog post by Sebastian Mielke](http://sjmielke.com/comparing-perplexities.htm) for some explanation.

 Various pre-training options are available, you can list them with: